 The Student International Business Council is a student-run organization that offers Notre Dame undergraduates practical professional experience with companies around the world.
 We encourage students from all colleges and majors to utilize SIBC as a platform to diversify their education beyond the classroom and cultivate meaningful professional growth.

 The Student International Business Council exists to empower students through the ethical advancement of international commerce by developing leadership, entrepreneurial ability, practical management skills, and global interaction.

 The Council hosted its first event, the Student Globalization Forum, for undergraduates in the College of Business.
 NDCIBD leaders established the vision "Peace through Commerce" to apply Notre Dame's mission to the education of future business leaders.

 The organization changed its name to Student International Business Council (SIBC).
 At this time, most of the budget contributed to international travel and a limited number of finance projects.

 As the SIBC grew and the economic crisis loomed, the organization began to develop more programming and projects aimed towards job placement.

 In partnership with Beijing's Peking University, SIBC established the International Economic Exchange, which seeks to facilitate annual exchanges with top universities throughout Asia.

-SIBC celebrates its 30th anniversary with over 900 active members and 60 projects across 5 divisions: Accounting, Consulting, Finance, Marketing, & STEM.
+SIBC celebrates its 30th anniversary with over 900 active members and 100+ projects across 7 divisions: Accounting, Consulting, Finance, International Marketing, Social Impact, & STEM.